 Do you brush your teeth regularly?
 Perhaps you wouldn’t think of skipping a brushing.
 There are many people that brush religiously, yet do not floss.
 Less than half of Americans floss daily and 10 percent don’t floss at all.
 Both brushing and flossing are important to your dental health.
 Flossing helps prevent cavities, gingivitis, and periodontal disease.
-In today’s blog, your Lake Forest Dentist, Dr. Fondriest, discusses the importance of flossing.
+In this blog, Dr. Fondriest, discusses the importance of flossing your teeth.

 Periodontal disease develops in stages.
 The first stage is gingivitis which if left untreated can progress to periodontitis.
 Periodontal disease is the major cause of tooth loss in adults.

-Periodontitis: Periodontitis is the stage of severe periodontal disease.
-Periodontitis is when the bacteria infested calculus begins to dissolve the exposed tooth root and progress to the supporting jaw bone.
+Periodontitis is the stage of severe periodontal disease.
+It is when the bacteria infested calculus begins to dissolve the exposed tooth root and progress to the supporting jaw bone.
 The disintegration of the root and supporting bone results in tooth loss.

 Because periodontal disease has been linked to diabetes, heart attacks, strokes, lung infections and Alzheimer’s, studies have shown that flossing to prevent periodontal disease can help prevent other chronic diseases and help maintain good overall health.

-The reason we floss is not only to remove food from between your teeth, the major goal is to remove plaque.
+The reason we floss is not only to remove food from between your teeth, but to also remove stubborn plaque buildup.
 When flossing to remove plaque:

 - Scrape the floss back and forth and up and down against the sides of each tooth.